shopper approved

 History of the GSA Hoard

-The coins of the GSA Morgan Silver Dollar hoard were audited by the Government Services Administration in the 1960s to determine how many coins were in the hoard, what date marks were present on the coins, and which mints had initially issued them.
+The coins of the GSA Morgan Silver Dollar hoard were audited by the General Services Administration in the 1960s to determine how many coins were in the hoard, what date marks were present on the coins, and which mints had initially issued them.
 It was discovered during this audit that nearly $3 million in Morgan Silver Dollars were sitting in uncirculated condition in the vaults of the US Treasury.
 The GSA dispersed the coins to American coin collectors through public auctions that were first held in the 1970s and continued through the early 1980s.

 Available Coins